Frequently Asked Questions

 What is blast freezing?

 Blast freezing is the process of rapidly freezing a product so that the integrity of the texture and flavor remain intact.
-Blast freezing uses a temperature of -400 F. When the freezing of a product takes place at such a low temperature the water inside the product does not have the opportunity to form large crystals as it does when freezing at warmer temperatures.
-This technique allows the product to be frozen without detriment to the cell structure allowing the fillets or steaks to retain their firm, fresh texture
+Blast freezing uses a temperature of -40o F. When the freezing of a product takes place at such a low temperature the water inside the product does not have the opportunity to form large crystals as it does when freezing at warmer temperatures.
+This technique allows the product to be frozen while maintaining the integrity of the cell structure allowing fillets or steaks to retain their firm, fresh texture

 How can you guarantee fresh tasting product if I receive product out of its harvest season?